 Preliminary autopsy results for an elderly woman who was trapped in a fire that destroyed her duplex and badly damaged two adjacent homes in Sea Isle City found that she died of smoke inhalation, authorities said in a press release Wednesday.

-Marie Zielinki, 89, was unaccounted for before her body was discovered in the charred rubble of her duplex at 29 54th Street a day after the Nov.
+Marie Zielinski, 89, was unaccounted for before her body was discovered in the charred rubble of her duplex at 29 54th Street a day after the Nov.
 29 fire.